GShreekar/Brainfuck-BinToDec/README.md

 ## ToDo

 - [ ] Add detailed comments to explain each step of the code.
+- [ ] Reformat the output to remove leading zeros.
 - [ ] Optimize the code for better memory and time efficiency.
 - [ ] It currently handles numbers from 0 to 255.
 Add support for larger binary numbers.
 - [ ] Implement error handling for invalid binary inputs.
 (If it supports)